Oregon BPS for Industrial and Warehouse Properties

 - The office buildings on the same campus

-- The lab buildings supporting R&D
+- The lab and R&D buildings supporting production

 - The warehouse where finished product is stored